Skip to main content

 Queen Elizabeth has been the subject of some light, amusing novels.
 Here are three of my favourites.

-In The Queen Takes the Train by Boston writer William Kuhn, Elizabeth escapes from Buckingham Palace (wearing a black hoodie with a skull logo on the back) and goes incognito, catching a train to Scotland and mingling with the common folk.
+In Mrs. Queen Takes the Train by Boston writer William Kuhn, Elizabeth escapes from Buckingham Palace (wearing a black hoodie with a skull logo on the back) and goes incognito, catching a train to Scotland and mingling with the common folk.
 It’s filled with frivolous adventures and funny British characters.

-Remembering the Queen-- Mrs. Queen Takes the Train, by William Kuhn
+Remembering the Queen-- Mrs. Queen Takes the Train, by William Kuhn book cover is teal, with a blue cameo silhouette of Queen Elizabeth wearing a crown, inside a decorative white and gold circle.

 In The Windsor Knot by SJ Bennett, the Queen is a clever sleuth who uses both her intelligence and her powers of diplomacy to solve the untimely death of a guest in Windsor Castle.
 This is the first in a delightfully original crime series.